nizarhmain/master_thesis/README.md

 For example, the ‘inc’ and ‘dec’ transactions must list the initial ‘set’ transaction for the entry.
 If an ‘inc’ or ‘dec’ transaction is ordered before the corresponding ‘set’ transaction (without listing the ‘set’ transaction as a dependency), they will be considered invalid (because Name will not exist when they are processed).

 ```

+# Security and Privacy

+Hyperledger fabric uses a channel method as well as R3 Corda's and JPMorgan Quorom. through separation of concerns:
+The key disadvantage of this model is that
+it creates a number of ‘sub-chains’ and transferring assets between these chains adds
+significant complexity or reduces confidentiality

+UTXO are unspent transaction outputs.

+When off-Ledger, the assets are represented as a document.
+This document holds the details of the assets.
+The sha512 hash of this document is the UTXO handle.
+In this case, the document is in a very real sense the asset that is being represented.
+Having access to the document will provide the details of the asset and who owns it.
+As such, it is important that the document is kept secret and protected.
+UTXODocument is considered valid when there is a matching UTXO record in the DLT.
+If there is not a matching entry in the DLT then the Asset has either been consumed or has not yet be recorded with Convert to UTXO or Transfer UTXO transactions.